Gozargah/gozargah.github.io/marzban/en/docs/marzban-node.md

 ---
 title: Marzban Node
+---

 # Marzban Node

-With the help of this tutorial, you can set up Marzban Node on one or more side servers and connect them to the Marzban panel so that you can use these servers in your configurations.
+Using this guide, you can set up Marzban Node on one or more side servers and connect them to Marzban Panel so that you can use these servers in your configurations.
 Marzban Node allows you to distribute traffic load among different servers and also provides the ability to use servers with different locations.
-Next, we will learn how to connect a node server to multiple Marzban panels.
+Next, we will learn how to connect a node server to multiple Marzban Panels.

 ## Setting up Marzban Node